tsengia/tsengia/README.md

 # README: Tyler Sengia
 :wave: Hello!
 Welcome to my GitHub profile.
-:heart: Writing software has been my passion for years.
+:heart: I've been writing software for years.
 :pencil: I speak many lanuages; my favorites are Python, C++, and JavaScript.

 :running: Here are some things that might be of use to you: